Educational Adventures at Hawk Ridge

-All programs take place at the outdoor lecture area at Hawk Ridge and include a demonstration with a live bird, if available.
-Programs are given by trained educators according to students’ development and abilities.
+All programs take place at the outdoor classroom area at Hawk Ridge, or other locations in the general vicinity, and include a demonstration with a live bird, if available.
+Trained educators will work with students and provide instruction appropriate for students’ development and abilities.
 Groups should be prepared for short hikes and the weather during your visit to Hawk Ridge.
 For further program information, including program options for each grade level, continue below on this page.

-Costs for school programs are $80/program, up to 20 students.
-For classes over 20 students, a cost of $4/student is applied.
+Costs for school programs are $80/program (bird banding is $100), up to 20 students.
+For classes over 20 students, a cost of $4/ additional student is applied.
 There are scholarships available to help with bus and program fees.
 Funds are distributed on a first come, first serve basis (Limited funds are available).
-To schedule your program, click on the link below, or contact School Program Director, Clinton Nienhaus, with further questions.
+To schedule your program and apply for bus funds, click on the link below, or contact School Program Director, Margie Menzies with further questions.

-Call or email Clinton Nienhaus, School Program Director, to discuss specific details for
+Call or email Margie Menzies, School Program Director, to discuss specific details for

 your program: Phone: 218-428-8722, email: email@example.com.